AtlasC0R3/drop-discord/index.md

 This notice is subject to change without any warning, so please proceed with that in mind.
 If you wish to delete all data from a specific server, please use the `cleardata` command.

+## Open-source dependencies
+Please look at [the credits section in the repo's README](https://github.com/AtlasC0R3/drop-bot#credits) for a list of dependencies, or check out the `license` command.